 REI Co-op Pack-Away 45 Tote — The key benefit of the REI Co-op Pack-Away 45 Tote is its drawstring closure at the top.
 If you want to cover up the contents of your tote, the drawstring top does the job.
 The main drawback is that it’s not as rugged as the RTIC Tote Bag and it also is not as easy to clean.

-YETI Camino Carryall 35 Tote — YETI discontinued its Camino Carryall 35 Tote, but it is still available at a few retail stores.
-It’s generally more rugged than pretty much all the tote bag competition, but it’s main drawback is that it is quite a bit more expensive than most other outdoor adventure-focused totes.
+YETI Camino Carryall 35 Tote — The newly updated Camino Carryall 35 Tote is generally more rugged than pretty much all the tote bag competition, but it’s main drawback is that it is quite a bit more expensive than most other outdoor adventure-focused totes.
+Key benefits include the interior storage organizers and double-handle carry options.

 The RTIC Insulated Tote Bag Option